soezayar-hg/soezayar-hg/README.md

 In my current role, I focus on backend architecture, modernization efforts, performance improvements, migration work, and helping teams ship more reliable systems.
 I enjoy the kind of work where technical decisions actually matter: shaping systems, reducing complexity, and making delivery smoother for the team.

+Alongside that, I spend a lot of time exploring AI-related tools, workflows, and product use cases.
+I’m an early adopter of AI in day-to-day engineering work, and I’m especially interested in how AI can improve development speed, internal operations, product experience, and automation quality when used in a grounded, practical way.

 ## How I Work

 - I prefer clarity over unnecessary complexity